Welcome to Grass Karting

 Minimum age 16 years old.
 This class is growing in popularity all the time.
-Using a three pedalled chassis, along with a liquid cooled engine.
-The engines appear to be very reliable and similar to a car to maintain.
+Using a three pedalled chassis, along with a liquid cooled engine ( you can use air cooled if you prefer).
+The engines appear to be very reliable, and similar to a car to maintain.
 If you have racing experience from elsewhere, whether it be on a kart, motorcycle or cars, this would be a good place to start.

 In addition to a kart, you will also need a good quality Crash Helmet, overalls and gloves.
 A neck brace and balaclava are optional.